 Let's think for a moment about the implication for journalists and PR people.
 For one thing, this information gives us a level of understanding for what journalists are going through -- i.e., the pressure to continually create new stories to engage their audience and fill the social void.

-What can we do as PR people?
-First of all, recognize the stress that this rapid news cycle causes and adapt your story pitches to help journalists.
+What can PR people do?
+First of all, recognize the stress that this ever-changing news cycle causes and adapt your story pitches to help journalists.
 Get to the point quickly and give journalists all the information they need to turn your story around in the fastest time possible.

 With so many journalists on social media nowadays, access to them has never been easier.
 But this doesn't mean that journalists are automatically at your disposal.
-Even with easier access, brands still need to approach them with respect and skill.
+Even with easier access, brands still need to approach them with respect, skill and forethought.

 First, don't just jump in head first.
 Sit back and observe the journalist for a little while.
-Ask yourself: What kinds of stories do they post?
-How do they engage with their audience?
-Get to know the person behind the posts a little more before you move in to engage.
+Ask yourself: What kinds of stories does he or she post?
+How does the journalist engage with his or her audience?
+Get to know the person behind the posts a little more before you engage.

 When you have a story that falls into a journalist's beat, approach him or her respectfully.